lequocvieet/Discord-Bot-tracking-Covid-19-Info/Readme.md

+# Discord Bot tracking covid-19 Information
-A Discord Bot tracking covid-19 Information.
-Create By Java Spring Boot, Consumes an external API and to get Information and get Country Flag code in database.
+A Discord Bot created By Java Spring Boot,
+Consumes an external API and to get Information of each Countries Get Countries Flag code in mysql-database.